If you have further questions, you can try the Exams and Feedback FAQs.

 Past Papers, Solution & Feedback

 As agreed by the Teaching Committee, the department rule is to publish, at any point, the summer exam papers for the last 10 years.
-The solutions are published every three years and only three sets of solutions willl be made available.
+The solutions are published every three years and only three sets of solutions will be made available.

 The papers provided here are up to date as of the relevant examination that candidates sat in April/May/June.
 If any corrections were made to the paper during the examination, where possible the corrected paper is provided.
 If later revisions of the examination papers are received, the date of upload will be noted next to the relevant paper.

-View past exam papers from 2014 to 2023
+View past exam papers from 2016 to 2025

 MODEL SOLUTIONS TO EXAMINATION QUESTIONS